mrchomrurn/custom-column-resizer/README.md

 # ColumnResizer

-ColumnResizer is a fork of the jQuery plugin [colResizable](http://bacubacu.com/colresizable/).
+CustomColumnResizer is a fork [ColumnResizer](https://github.com/Bayer-Group/column-resizer).
 The plugin is rewritten as vanilla ES6 javascript.

 ## Features